tedca77/IME/README.md

 * **Country** - country
 * **ISO Country Code** - country_code
 # Adding geolocation information to files without Latitude and Longitude
-For photos which do not have geographical information (e.g., scanned photos and photos from cameras without geolocation), geographical details can be added by adding an instruction to the metadata, in one of three ways before processing:
+For photos which do not have latitude and longitude information (e.g., scanned photos and photos from cameras without geolocation), geographical details can be added by adding an instruction to the metadata, in one of three ways before processing:
 * Through adding the latitude and longitude – enter ```#latlon:lat,long (no spaces)```
-* Through adding a national Post Code – enter ```#postcode: SW1A1AA (no spaces)```
+* Through adding a national Post Code – enter ```#postcode:SW1A1AA (no spaces)```
-* Through adding a Place Identifier – enter ```#place: 1```.
+* Through adding a Place Identifier – enter ```#place:1```.
 If you only use Windows for editing and managing your collection, put the above value somewhere in the Windows Comments Field (with a space after the values) – if you are using Adobe Lightroom or Adobe Bridge, put the value in the Instructions (IPTC) field.
 Note that Windows and tools such as Lightroom allow you to modify metadata on multiple fields at the same time so if you have a group of photos that are all taken at the same place you can add in one go.
 Note that IME will never overwrite longitude and latitude information if it is already in the metadata.
 If you want to replace the longitude and latitude, you should clear out the old values first.
 # Adding Dates
 For scanned photos, the dates in the metadata are unlikely to be correct.
 An instruction can be added to the Windows Comment or Instructions (IPTC) fields to provide a correct date within the metadata.
 This is of the form:
 ```#date:YYYY``` or  ```#date:YYYY-MM```  or ```#date:YYYY-MM-DD```
-This updates the **EXIFOriginalDate** field.
+This updates the **EXIFOriginalDate** field which appears as "Date Taken" in Windows properties.

-If a file has already been processed by IME, and then new date information is added to it, then IME will re-process the file - this could including finding an event and geocoding.
+If a file has already been processed by IME, and then new date information is added to it, then IME will re-process the file - this could including finding an Event oe adding geolocation information.
 Adding a new date will overwrite the existing date, even if a previous date has been provided.
 # Adding IPTC Metadata
 It is also possible to add some IPTC metadata to every photo - this is specified at the Drive level.
 The fields that can currently be updated are as follows:
 * **IPTC category**: this will replace the existing category